 All eligible EOIs will be blinded before they are reviewed and scored by visual analogue scale by at least 3 reviewers.
-The reviewers will be selected from the ESHRE Executive Committee, the coordinators of the ESHRE special interest groups (SIGs), and the members of the ESHRE COVID-19 working group.
+The reviewers will be selected from the ESHRE Executive Committee and the coordinators of the ESHRE special interest groups (SIGs).
 Reviewers will be excluded from evaluating EOIs on which they are Associated Investigator, that come from their own institution, or to which any other conflict of interest exist.
-If needed, SIG coordinators will be replaced by their deputy.